cadebrown/old.cade.site/about.md

 ## About

 Hello there!
 My name is Cade Brown, and this is my [personal blog](https://cade.site).
-I'm a software developer and a musician.
+I'm a software developer, mathematician, and musician, just sharing things I find interesting.

 Useful Links: